 A 2016 Ponemon study shows that 69 percent of SMBs don’t have the adequate budget or in-house expertise to achieve a strong cyber security position.
 More than half of the study’s SMB respondents experienced a data breach or cyber attack in the past year with an average cost of $879,582.

 SMBs are deliberately attacked because they are thought of as weaker targets.
-They can be part of a supply chain to larger companies, and changes in the dark web have made it more lucrative to sell smaller batches of credit cards or personal information.
+Changes in the dark web have made it more lucrative for cyber criminals to sell smaller batches of credit cards or personal information.